 When securing funded early education for two-, three- and four-year-olds, local authorities should promote equality and inclusion for children with disabilities or special educational needs.
 This includes removing barriers of access to early education and working with parents to give each child support to fulfil their potential.
-The Local Authority (LA) must ensure that

-Blackwell Nursery they fund to deliver funded early education places is aware of the requirement on them to have regard to the Special Educational Needs Code of Practice and that they effectively meet the needs of children with special educational needs and disabilities.
+The Local Authority (LA) fund Blackwell Nursery and therefore must ensure that they deliver these funded early education places and be aware of the requirement on them to have regard to the Special Educational Needs Code of Practice and effectively meet the needs of children with special educational needs and disabilities.
 To support this approach, and to fulfil their role in identifying and planning for the needs of children with SEND, the LA should ensure that there is sufficient expertise and experience amongst local early years providers to support children with SEND.
-The LA uses an Area SENCO to provide advice and guidance to Blackwell Nursery on the development of their inclusive early learning environment.
-The Area SENCO helps make the links between education, health and social care to facilitate appropriate early provision for children with SEND and their transition to compulsory schooling.
-Typically, the role of the Area SENCO includes:
+The LA offers an Inclusion Support Service to provide advice and guidance to Blackwell Nursery on the development of their inclusive early learning environment.
+Specialist staff from this service help make the links between education, health and social care to facilitate appropriate early provision for children with SEND.
+The SENCO will also play an important part in planning for children with SEND to transfer between early years provision and their transition to compulsory schooling, including support and advise from the Inclusion Support Service.